What does it mean to buy ENERGY STAR® certified appliances?

 - ENERGY STAR certified clothes dryers use 20-60% less energy than standard models depending on usage.

 - ENERGY STAR certified room air conditioners use 10% less energy compared to traditional room ACs.

 As federal efficiency standards increase, so do the requirements for ENERGY STAR.

-Looking for the blue ENERGY STAR label is an easy way to find products that will help you save energy while providing quality products and convenient features.
-And an easy way to save on ENERGY STAR products themselves is with the many rebates offered through Mass Save.
-Click here to find savings on the ENERGY STAR products you’re looking for.
+Looking for the blue ENERGY STAR label is an easy way to find products that will help you save energy, while providing quality and convenient features.
+An easy way to save money on ENERGY STAR certified products is with the many rebates offered by the Sponsors of Mass Save®.
+Click here to find savings on the ENERGY STAR certified products you’re looking for.